How To Import Login Passwords Into Firefox From A CSV File?

 Summary: Firefox enables users to import login information like passwords from a CSV file.
 So today, this article will guide you step by step to import your login passwords into Firefox from a CSV file.

-In Firefox 79 and earlier versions, importing and exporting saved passwords was not easy because there were no built-in options or extensions.
+In Firefox 79 and earlier versions, importing and exporting saved passwords was difficult because there were no built-in options or extensions.

 Fortunately, the Mozilla Firefox 80 and later include built-in options for importing and exporting passwords saved in the Firefox browser.
 With these new features, users can back up saved passwords to CSV files and import passwords to Firefox from CSV files.